The CEAM Team is excited to announce its annual writing contest for St. Louis area students.

 Second and third place winners in each category will each be awarded their own tablet filled with educational apps.

-The final winners of the contest will be chosen by two of St. Louis’s top poets, former St. Louis Poet Laureate Michael Castro and Jane Ellen Ibur who has been nominated to be the next St. Louis Poet Laureate.
+The final winners of the contest will be chosen by two of St. Louis’s top poets, first St. Louis Poet Laureate Michael Castro and Jane Ellen Ibur who has been nominated to be the next St. Louis Poet Laureate.

 Castro and Ibur will review the top 30 submissions based on the following criteria: